How it works

 • Time Remaining — Live countdown

-Click Details or My Rentals for full access credentials, then Open Jupyter Notebook to launch your environment in a new tab.
+Click Details on My Rentals for full access credentials, then Open Jupyter Notebook or Open Web Terminal to launch your environment in a new tab.

-Each rental provides a fully configured Jupyter Notebook environment with Python 3.11, pip, and a comprehensive set of pre-installed packages.
+Each rental provides a fully configured Jupyter Notebook or SSH environment with Python 3.11, pip, and a comprehensive set of pre-installed packages.

 Note: The environment is ephemeral.
 All files are deleted when the session ends.
 Download any results before your rental expires.